Back Home Tour

-The Back Home Tour is a world tour by Irish boyband, Westlife in support of their 9th studio album, Back Home.
-The band will be touring the United Kingdom, Ireland and New Zealand.
-The tour was seen by 385,000 fans.
+The Back Home Tour is a world tour by Irish boyband, Westlife in support of their ninth studio album, Back Home.
+The band toured the United Kingdom, Ireland and New Zealand.

-The tour is divided into two legs.
 The first leg kicked off in Belfast on 25 February and ended in London on 29 March 2008.
 The second leg started on a four-day visit to Australia for the promotion of the album and ended on 28 June 2008 at the Plymouth Argyle Football Club in England.

-The 28-page tour programme was measuring 12" × 12", celebrating their 10 successful years as recording artists, crammed with stunning photos, spot lacquered images, interviews, personal messages from all 4 band members on lavish screen printed plastic pages and much more, with metallic-effect embossed outer cover.
-The DVD for this tour was filmed at Croke Park, Dublin on 1 June 2008.
+A DVD for the tour was filmed at Croke Park, Dublin on 1 June 2008.

-This tour marked as the second Irish act to headline Croke Park Stadium after U2.